luxfi/docs/docs/tooling/cli-guides/import-subnet.md

 ---
 tags: [Tooling, Lux-CLI]
 description: This guide demonstrates the process of importing a Subnet to the Lux-CLI to enable better management of the Subnet's configuration.
-This how-to uses the WAGMI Subnet deployed on Testnet as the example Subnet.
+This how-to uses the ZOO Subnet deployed on Testnet as the example Subnet.
 pagination_label: How to Import a Subnet into Lux-CLI
 sidebar_label: Import a Subnet
 sidebar_position: 2